mikejac/node-red-contrib-google-smarthome/README.md

     * Use external SSL offload: If enabled, the smarthome service will use HTTP instead of HTTPS.
 Check if you want to do SSL termination on a reverse proxy.
     * Public and Private Key: Path to public and private key of your SSL certificate (if you do not use external SSL decryption).
-    * Local Fullfillment Port: The port which local fullfillment runs on.
+    * Local Fulfillment Port: The port which local fulfillment runs on.
 If left empty, it will run on the same port as Node-RED.
 You must set this if you connect to your Node-RED instance over https.
 4. Deploy the flow.
 5. Check if your service is reachable from the internet.
 Use a tool like https://reqbin.com to send a GET request to https://example.com:3001/check (using your domain name and port).
 It must answer with status 200 and the message